 If your shares are held in a stock brokerage account or by a bank or other nominee, you are considered the beneficial owner of shares held in street name, and these proxy materials are being forwarded to you by your broker, bank or nominee which is considered, with respect to those shares, the stockholder of record.
 As the beneficial owner, you have the right to direct your broker as to how to vote and are also invited to attend the Annual Meeting.
-However, because you are not the stockholder of record, you may not vote these shares in person at the Annual Meeting unless you obtain a signed proxy from the record holder giving you the right to vote the shares.
-If you do not vote your shares or otherwise provide the stockholder of record with voting instructions, your shares may constitute broker non-votes.
-The effect of broker non-votes is more specifically described in "What vote is required to approve each proposal?" below.
+However, because you are not the stockholder of record, you may not vote these shares in person at the Annual Meeting unless you obtain a valid proxy from the record holder giving you the right to vote the shares.
+If you do not vote your shares or otherwise provide the stockholder of record with voting instructions, your broker may vote your shares on your behalf on discretionary matters brought before the Annual Meeting.